bufbuild/protobuf-es/docs/faq.md

 ### What are the intended use cases for `PartialMessage<T>` and `PlainMessage<T>`?

 Great segue!
 Our [docs](https://github.com/bufbuild/protobuf-es/blob/main/docs/runtime_api.md#advanced-typescript-types) provide a good explanation for their usage and example use cases.

+### Why doesn't Protobuf-ES simply generate interfaces for the JSON representation?

+There are few reasons why it is impractical to generate interfaces for the JSON representation in any meaningful way.
+They are as follows:

+* Protobuf supports a much more robust range of types than JSON.

+  A good example for this is a Protobuf `bytes` field.
+The best representation in TypeScript is a `Uint8Array`, but JSON does not support that type.
+Instead, in proto3 JSON, a `bytes` field is serialized by base64 encoding the data, which means it becomes a JSON string.

+* There is no single JSON representation for a Protobuf message.

+  Implementations are allowed to provide serialization options that can modify the shape of the JSON output, such as:
+  - Output fields with their default values rather than omit them.
+  - Ignore unknown fields rather than reject them.
+  - Use the proto field name as the JSON name instead of converting to lowerCamelCase.
+    Also, important to note that the expected lowerCamelCase name can be modified with the `json_name` field option.
+  - Use an enum's numeric value instead of the enum name.

+* JSON parsing must be lax to support all variants of the input.

+  To properly support proto3 JSON and make sure it interoperates correctly with other language implementations, Protobuf-ES has to support all variants of the input, which include:

+- If a value is missing or null, it should be interpreted as that field type's default value.
+- Field names can be the proto field name, _OR_ the lowerCamelCase JSON name _OR_ if present, the `json_name` field option.
+- Enums can be given as integers or by their enum value name.
+- All numeric types can be provided as a string or number.
+- Doubles can also be given in exponent notation or be one of the special strings of `NaN`, `Infinity` or `-Infinity`.

+Taking the above into account, it becomes evident that it is not feasible to generate code for the JSON structure.
+The Protobuf-ES type `JsonValue` is the best we can do to represent a generic type for these structures.

 ### How does this compare to protoc's JavaScript generator?